Online M.S. in Family Financial Planning | University of Nebraska-LincolnMaster of Science (M.S.)

 Course Enrollment

 There is only one enrollment process you need to complete through the University of Nebraska-Lincoln, even though the course may be taught by another institution.
 All course-work completed will immediately be recorded on your UNL-transcript.
-During the 2022-23 academic year the cost of a three credit course is $1,800.
 You may enroll by completing a registration form that will be e-mailed to you 2-3 months before the semester/summer courses begin.
 A deadline for enrollment is established to allow sufficient time for Great Plains IDEA Universities to share course enrollment information and communicate course information to you prior to the beginning of classes.
 Upon processing of your registration, you will receive a bill.

 Tuition and Fees

-Tuition is $600.00 per credit hour for all distance education graduate students as of Fall 2022.
+Tuition per credit hour can be found here.
 Anticipate yearly increases in tuition.

 Degree Requirements